The most recent image of College Alfajiri

 I understand a lot of work is being done in this area but there is still more to do.

-Pro tip for those studying in Congo: Our French curriculum is robust; I am a direct product of it.
+Pro tip for those studying in Congo: our French curriculum is robust.
+I am a direct product of it.
 However, just make sure you stay sharp and take the initiative to learn English while on top of your studies.
 Aim to read, write, and speak English fluently by the time your degree is complete.
-Ideally, target an IELTS or TOEFL score of 6.5 or higher after graduation.
+Ideally, target an IELTS or TOEFL score of 5.5 or higher after graduation.

 🇷🇼 Rwanda

 ALU (African Leadership University) Kigali My top regional recommendation outside Congo.
 ALU has a distinctive education model built around real-world application, leadership, and study-abroad opportunities.
 I know graduates who did internships at Google and Bloomberg in London.
-They offer computer science, entrepreneurship, and economics degrees.
-Fees are around $3,000/year but scholarships can bring that down to $1,500. and it prepare you for a master degree in CMU.
+They offer computer science, entrepreneurship and economics degrees.
+Fees are around $3,000/year but scholarships can bring that down to $1,500 and it prepares you for a master degree at CMU Africa.
 Forget about the politics and the Congo-Rwanda conflict and go and have your degree there.
-Alternatively they have a campus in Maurice Island please do consider that as well.
+Alternatively they have a campus in Maurice Island.
+Please do consider that as well.

 AUCA (Adventist University of Central Africa) A solid option, particularly for computer science.
 Good value.